High energy biscuit

 High energy biscuits (HEB) are food ration bars containing high-protein cereals and vegetable fat.
 Because of their high energy-to-mass ratio they are procured by the World Food Programme, the food aid branch of the United Nations, for feeding disaster victims worldwide.

 HEBs have been provided to a variety of geographical locations.
 For example, HEBs were delivered to Georgia after the 2008 South Ossetia war.
-HEBs were also airlifted to Kenya, and more recently distributed in aid in the 2010 Haiti earthquake, and 80 tonnes of high energy biscuits were delivered to the Tunisian border in response to the Libyan crisis.
+HEBs were also airlifted to Kenya, marked as an alternative food assistance ration in Ukraine, and more recently distributed in aid in the 2010 Haiti earthquake, and 80 tonnes of high energy biscuits were delivered to the Tunisian border in response to the Libyan crisis.

 HEBs are usually packaged in cardboard boxes weighing 10 kg each.